temach/reports/INR-Lab-1-Networking-Basics.md

 Its important to understand what a bridge in Linux actually is: https://web.archive.org/web/20071018021348/http://linux-net.osdl.org/index.php/Bridge. (a switch with some peculiarities)

-For some reason slight tweaks to the "default" network such as disabling DHCP brake its functionallity somehow.
+For some reason slight tweaks to the "default" network such as disabling DHCP brake its functionality somehow.
 Therefore a new network must be created, that would be independent of the "default" provided by libvirt.
 ```
 virsh net-dumpxml default > lab1net.xml
 ```

 Edit the config file.
 Details of the XML configuration syntax can be found at https://libvirt.org/formatnetwork.html.

-Must make sure that `<forwarding>` uses `nat` mode.
+Must make sure that `<forwarding>` uses `NAT` mode.
 In this case the ip address specified in `<ip>` tag will become the default gateway router that will NAT the traffic from local network to the outside.
 Finally DHCP can be enabled or disabled.
-For this task it should be disabled as the ip addresses will be statically assigned.
-Note that the DHCP server is disabled by default and that many tags can be omitted, such as UUID and MAC address, as they will be autogenerated.
+For this task it should be disabled as the IP addresses will be statically assigned.
+Note that the DHCP server is disabled by default and that many tags can be omitted, such as UUID and MAC address, as they will be auto generated.

 (In case `<forwarding>` uses `routing` mode then the virtual network will be directly bridged to the physical LAN, source https://wiki.debian.org/BridgeNetworkConnections and https://jamielinux.com/docs/libvirt-networking-handbook/bridged-network.html).